dvesti/neuro-coder/_posts/2018-09-23-how-to-run-jekyll-on-windows.md

 **Q: Could not find *gem-name* in any of the sources (Bundler::GemNotFound)**
 A: This can happen if the bundler got corrupted or wasn't working properly when you first ran `bundle install`.
 You can update bundler with `gem install bundler` and then run `bundle update` or `bundle install --force`.

-**Q: Jekyll is running but localhost:4000 shows ERR:no response**
-A: This can happen if you have another site or software running on the default port 4000.
-You can try running jekyll on a different port with `jekyll server --port <PORT_NUMBER>`.